sagemath/trac_to_gh/Issue 6344.md

 # Issue 6344: Typesetting partial derivatives in new Symbolics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6344

 Original creator: gmhossain